 Birds are attracted to areas where they find both food and shelter.
 A good way of doing so in the autumn/winter is by planting up shrubs and trees which produce berries, such as Ilex (Holly), Pyracantha or Gaultheria.
 Not only will they produce valuable food but they also produce some much needed ornamental value in the Winter months.
 A bird table is also a fantastic way of enticing birds into a specific area of the garden.
 Ornamental grasses are also a popular way of making the garden appealing to seed eating birds.

 They will visit most gardens, especially if they find plants in sunny or sheltered locations.
 The secret here is to make available nectar rich, fragrant flowers which are colourful and from which they feed.

 Of course, they are fascinating wildlife to watch as they scurry around during the day.
 They feed off acorns, buds, nuts, berries and seeds.
 They will initially appear scared and frightened but with regular feeding they will soon feel at home in your garden.
-They are easily found around woodland areas, large trees, beech tress and are especially attracted to your bird feeders, although take caution as they can damage them over time.
+They are easily found around woodland areas, large trees, beech tress.
+Squirrels are especially attracted to your bird feeders, although take caution as they can damage them over time.